The Limey: Plot

-Avery hires a hitman, Stacy, to track down and kill Wilson and Elaine.
-Stacy is prevented from making the hit by agents of the DEA, who have been monitoring Valentine as part of their investigation.
-Wilson and Elaine are then taken to meet a DEA investigator.
-The head agent makes it clear the DEA is after the dealer who used Valentine to launder drug money, and that the agents do not intend to interfere with Wilson's personal mission.
+Avery hires a hitman, Stacy, to track down and kill Wilson.
+Stacy is prevented from making the hit by agents of the DEA, who have been monitoring Valentine.
+Wilson and Elaine are then taken to meet the head agent, who makes it clear the DEA is after the dealer who used Valentine to launder drug money, and that the agents do not intend to interfere with Wilson's personal mission.
 He lets Wilson see their file on Valentine, including a photograph and address of a second home in Big Sur.
-Meanwhile, Stacy and his partner, angry at their beating at the hands of the DEA agents, plot to double cross Avery.
+Meanwhile, Stacy and his partner “Uncle John”, angry at their beating at the hands of the DEA agents, plot to double cross Avery.

-Avery moves Valentine to the house in Big Sur, unaware that Wilson now has the address.
+Avery moves Valentine to the house in Big Sur.
 That night, Wilson enters the grounds.
 Avery's guards shoot an intruder who turns out to be Stacy and engages in a shootout with his partner, Uncle John, resulting in several deaths and also fatally wounding Avery.
 Valentine takes Avery's gun away from him and leaves him to die as he flees to the beach with Wilson in pursuit.
-Betrayed, Avery takes out his spare gun and aims it at Wilson but lowers it, allowing him to pursue Valentine.
+The dying Avery takes out his back-up gun and aims it at Wilson but, angry at being deserted by Valentine, lowers it allowing Wilson to continue to pursue Valentine.
 Valentine shoots at Wilson then falls and breaks his ankle.
-Unable to escape further, he continues to shoot at the approaching Wilson but misses and after running out of bullets, he begs for his life.
-Valentine tells Wilson that Jenny found out about his drug ties and threatened to call the police on him (reminding Wilson of what she had done as a child) and in his attempt to stop her Valentine banged Jenny against a wall (he does not reveal that he did this repeatedly), accidentally killing her.
+He continues to shoot at the approaching Wilson but misses and after running out of bullets, he begs for his life.
+Valentine tells Wilson that Jenny found out about his drug ties and threatened to call the police on him (reminding Wilson of what she had done as a child to him) and in his attempt to stop her Valentine banged Jenny against a wall, accidentally killing her.
 In an effort to deflect attention from Valentine, Avery staged the car accident.
 Wilson knows Jenny would never have turned Valentine in.
 He turns away, allowing Valentine to live.
 Wilson makes his farewells to Elaine and Eduardo and returns to London.

+A younger Wilson plays the folk love song "Colours" on the guitar, while a woman strokes his hair.